bangden07/WebSite3/content/posts/ShareMailbox.md

 ![Sending email to our Shared Mailbox with the subject we entered](./images/SharedMailboxes/12.jpg)

-- After couple of minutes it should upload our whole email to the "Toaster and Bread" in Sharepoint to the folder we specified in our Content Organizer rule.
+- After a couple of minutes it should upload our whole email to the "Toaster and Bread" in Sharepoint to the folder we specified in our Content Organizer rule.

 ![After waiting the whole email is now uploaded to SharePoint and to the appropriate Location we specified.](./images/SharedMailboxes/13.jpg)